XapaJIaMnu/gLM/README.md

   * Performance has improved ~2x compared to the previous release.
 * Version 0.3
   * Export example python bindings of the LM.
+* Version 0.4
+  * Fix a rare issue that would cause crashes or incorrect ngrams with some small datasets.
+  * Provided a proper GPUSearcher class (look at gpu/gpu_search_v2.hh) that simplifies querying the LM.
+  * Allow for both probabilities and log probabilities to be returned when querying.
+  * C++ fakeRNN class to be used for integration inside some neuralMT toolkits.